Swaymaw/chess_analysis_tool/README.md

 4. Dynamic move based explanations to help users understand a positions and its move choices better.
 5. Opening Book integration to suggest better moves and explainable insights during opening phase of the game.
 6. Adding a chess games and move tagging system; to filter similar ideas from historical games and create personalized puzzles.
+7. Add support to have standard outputs from LLM in between conversation to generate cue cards and display specific position chess coach is talking about.